 Steel and aluminum don’t wear through like tin.
 Nickel is much harder than tin but can still be worn through if you scrub it hard or scratch it.

-Yes, but I do not think you should.
-The heat and chemicals involved are dangerous and it takes skill to apply the tin in an even layer.
+Yes, but the heat and chemicals involved are dangerous and it takes skill and practice to apply the tin in an even layer.
 The differences between a professionally lined pan and one done by an amateur are immediately apparent: while any hand-wiped tin lining will always have slight swirl marks and other imperfections, a badly-done lining will be thick, uneven, drippy, and bumpy.
-If you hope to use a pan for cooking or plan to sell it or give it away, the lining should be applied by a professional.
+If you hope to use a pan for cooking or plan to sell it or give it away, my recommendation is to have it lined by an experienced professional.

 Why is retinning so expensive?

 In my experience, there are a couple factors in play.

 - Cost of services: Each retinner has a formula for the cost of preparing and relining the pan.
 Retinners will also fix dents, tighten rivets, and address other problems, which can add repair costs.

 - Shipping charges: Copper pans are heavy and need to be packed securely, increasing the cost of shipping them to the retinner and back.